ibamibrhm/worldview/config/default/common/config/metadata/stories/hurricane_dorian_september_2019/step002.md

 Here we see Hurricane Dorian at 18:30 UTC in a Red Visible imagery layer from the geostationary satellite, GOES-East, taken at roughly the same time as the image from the VIIRS instrument.
-Turn on and off the Red Visible layer to see the VIIRS Corrected Reflectance image underneath.
-Note the slight apparent shift in the clouds, which may be due to difference in the satellite angle between the polar orbiting and geostationary satellite.

 The Red Visible (0.64&mu;m, Band 2) layer is a single band layer from Advanced Baseline Imager (ABI) instrument on board the Geostationary Operational Environmental Satellites (GOES)-East.
 It is mainly used to monitor the evolution of clouds throughout the daylight hours.